 Through the melting of the internal and external spaces, momentarily I no longer existed in the physical realm, yet still I maintained awareness.
 Breathing became light to the point of the unknown, life was breathing my body through psychedelic, geometric, spiralling formlessness which transcended any concept of time or space.
 As I finally closed my eyes euphoria washed over my spirit, reigniting the laughter rhythmically to a child-like state of blissful serendipity.

-I feel it’s important to convey that I am not encouraging or condoning the recreational use of plant medicine through this sharing of my personal experience.
+I feel it’s important to convey that I am not encouraging the use of plant medicine through this sharing of my personal experience.
 Psychoactive plants are revered traditionally and are only deemed as drugs due to societies appropriation of them in that manner.
 Although in complete honesty, they aren’t for everyone and should be facilitated in a safe manner.
 There are many other alternative pathways of healing that can open similar doors.
 They are designed to be journeyed with respectfully and ceremoniously.
 The setting of the environment is an incredibly important factor, you really need to know yourself, hold a clear intention, know your limits, stay true to your inner compass, the boundaries of yourself, your surroundings and trust in those you share such experiences with collectively holding space.

 Another factor if you journey regularly, is to know when to have a breather from plant medicine and allow space for the expansion of integration.
 I spent many years spiritually bypassing, outsourcing and seeking healing in my journey externally only to realise that I am in fact the medicine, the secret ingredient is my own spirit.
-My path in this moment of life isn’t as intensively entwined with these plants as it was previously, I’m still a fond admirer and devotee yet if the medicine has shown me anything its that I am always connected and can tune back into these frequencies at any time with or without ingesting.
+My path in this moment of life isn’t as intensively entwined with these plants, I’m still a fond admirer and devotee yet if the medicine has shown me anything its that I am always connected and can tune back into these frequencies at any time with or without ingesting.

 The plants become apart of you, you see the inseparable spirit within all things.
 Seeing nature within your own inner ecology forms a marriage, an imprint within your DNA and cellular memory, an awakening to the truth that you, like the flora are telluric – ‘of the earth’.
 As I allow the integration of these spiritual experiences and teachings of consciousness to simmer and filter into my life what I am learning from them is the gift of embodiment, grounding into the remembering of who I am as a human being, as a light belonging in this body, connected to everything.